hamzads105/Analyzing-red-wine-in-California/index.md

 ![Octocat](https://raw.githubusercontent.com/hamzads105/Analyzing-red-wine-in-California/main/images/9.png)

 To plot the correlation between the price and rating, we used a grid of 100 price points using the Poisson regression model to predict the corresponding ratings.
 The predicted ratings are then plotted as a line, and the actual data points are plotted as a scatter plot.
 The two plots are then displayed on the same graph, with a legend and axis labels added.
-We notice that there is no correlation between the price and ratings as the Poisson regression line doesn't fit in most of the points.

 Before we started looking at the pairings, we broke down the variety of grapes in California to provide an accurate representation of popularity.
 California is extremely well known for its Cabernet Sauvignon, Pinot Noir, and Merlot.
 The entire distribution, along with the “frequency” (number of wines containing these grapes) can be seen below: